coltonsteinbeck1/bepo/docs/USER_GUIDE.md

 #### Thread Features

-- **Auto-Response**: Bot responds to ALL messages in bot-created threads (no @ needed)
+- Auto-Response: Bot responds to ALL messages in bot-created threads (no @ needed)
-- **AI-Powered Naming**: Auto-generates relevant thread names based on conversation
+- AI-Powered Naming: Auto-generates relevant thread names based on conversation
-- **Auto-Delete**: Threads auto-delete after 1 hour of inactivity
+- Auto-Delete: Threads auto-delete after 1 hour of inactivity
-- **Context Preservation**: Full conversation history maintained when switching to a thread
+- Context Preservation: Full conversation history maintained when switching to a thread

 ### Server Digest System